torvalds/linux/Documentation/driver-api/ipmi.rst

 bt-bmc - This is not part of the main driver, but instead a driver for accessing a BMC-side interface of a BT interface.
-It is used on BMCs running Linux to provide an interface to the host.
+It is used on BMCs running GNU/Linux to provide an interface to the host.

 These are all individually selectable via configuration options.